 Oneida is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oneida is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Oneida who work in food service (58.82%), law enforcement and fire fighting (41.18%), and office and administrative support (0.00%).

-Overall, Oneida’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Oneida’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Oneida has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Oneida has few renters and college students.
 But the biggest reason it is quieter in Oneida than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Oneida may be for you.

-As is often the case in a small town, Oneida doesn't have a public transportation system that people use for their commute.
+Oneida is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oneida in 2022 was $4,218, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $16,872 for a family of four.